m-s-a-c/ELK/README.md

-# ELK
+# Elastic and Kibana
-Elastic Log Kibana
+Elastic with two nodes and One Kibana